 - Another on Twitter

-I'll use the Hidden Form field to track signups from each campaign.
+I'll use the hidden field to track signups from each campaign.

 On Facebook, I'll share this URL:

 I manually added the values facebook, twitter, and google-ads.
 When someone submits a form after clicking a link I shared, facebook, twitter, or google-ads will record in the Source column for that form submission.
 This way, I can easily see which campaign attracted each subscriber.

 If I wanted to hide that I was tracking sources (from more savvy users), I could rename my hidden field to something like dragons and then use the values apple, orange, and lime.
 As long as I know what the values refer to, they can be whatever I want them to be.
 In this example, my URLs would look like http://awesomerestaurantsinc.squarespace.com/contact-us/?SQF_DRAGONS=apple

 Tip: You can use your internal domain or your custom domain when creating these links.
 If my website had a custom domain, I could share http://awesomerestaurantsinc.com/contact-us/?SQF_SOURCE=FACEBOOK

 Test the Form Block (optional)